bsaleh524/keyboard_recorder/README.md

 - `key_audio_recorder.py` records individual keystrokes.
 Pick a microphone and then it prompts for 10 regular presses of the keys.
 - `sentence_audio_recorder.py` records sentences.
 Pick a microphone and then prompts for a sentence.
 After typing, hit escape to finish the recording.

-To install, it requires python 3.9+
+* To install, it requires python 3.9+.
+Create a virtual environment

+`python3 -m venv myproject-env`

+* Then activate it

+- Windows
+`myproject-env\Scripts\activate`

+- Mac
+`source myproject-env/bin/activate`

+* Then install the requirements.

-`pip install -f requirements`
+`pip install -r requirements.txt`

+To record keys, use `python key_audio_recorder.py`
+To record a sentence, use `python sentence_audio_recorder.py`